-To ensure that all school students enjoy a good day of skiing/snowboarding also means that they use both chairlifts and surface lifts safely.
+To ensure that all school students enjoy a good day of alpine skiing and snowboarding also means that they use both chairlifts and surface lifts safely.

-- 1. Where applicable only those students who received an approval from the snow school staff, may use other lifts than those designated as beginner lifts. - 2.
+- 1. Where applicable only those students who received an approval from resort personnel, may use other lifts than those designated as beginner lifts. - 2.
 All students must be aware and obey signs posted around the lift loading and unloading areas and along the tow path. - 3.
 While waiting their turn in a lift line, students must refrain from horseplay and prepare themselves for loading. - 4.
-When approaching a loading area, obey instructions given by a lift operator and make sure the ski/lift ticket is properly displayed.
+When approaching a loading area, obey instructions given by resort personnel and make sure the lift ticket is properly displayed.